progenetix/pgxRpi/README.md

 For accessing CNV frequency data, get started from this vignette Introduction_3_loadfrequency.

-FOr processing local pgxseg files, get started from this vignette Introduction_4_process_pgxseg.
+For processing local pgxseg files, get started from this vignette Introduction_4_process_pgxseg.

 When you face problems, try to reinstall the latest version.
 If reinstallation doesn't help, please contact us.